DataCanvasIO/HyperBoard/hboard/README.md

 python setup.py install
 ```

-## Example of hyperboard
+## Example of hboard

-The folllowing steps shows how to implement the hyperboard：
+The folllowing steps shows how to implement the hboard：
 1. Create an empty event file to store the experiment states
 ```shell
 touch events.txt